Los Angeles Memorial Coliseum – Los Angeles Rams

 Ticket prices run from $70 for those hideous seats in the corners next to the colonnades in the far away end zone.
 At the opposite end zone up high you’ll shell out $115.
 The prices go up from there to a top cost of $275 for lower level 50 yard line seats.
 These are pricey even by NFL standards, and while the seating bowl boasts a large HD scoreboard in one end zone to accompany the two 80s era vintage matrix boards in the other end zone, there is very little about fan amenities in the building, and all seats are exposed to the weather and elements, although excessive sun exposure would typically be more of a problem than precipitation.

-While the concessions are wonderful, they are on the pricey side.
+And while the concessions are wonderful, as described , they are on the pricey side.
 Add the expensive cost for parking and this can be one expensive day long experience.
 About the best bargain is the free ride on the rails, and plenty of cheaply priced casual eateries close to the venue.

 The Rams will play here for two more seasons, before moving to the ridiculously opulent City of Champions Stadium and adjacent entertainment district in Inglewood, set to open for the 2019 season.
 The estimate cost for that new stadium is $2.66-billion, no that is not a typo.